- ์กํ ์ฑ ๋ฐ๋ฌผ๊ด

 Songpa Book Museum

-The first public book museum in the country, it conducts academic research related to books and reading culture, as well as book exhibitions,
+The first publicly-run book museum in the nation, it conducts academic research and book exhibitions related to books and reading culture,

-The Eoullim Hall, located in the center of the museum and constructed in a stepped fashion, is a multi-purpose space where anyone can easily read,
+The terraced Eoullim Hall located in the center of the museum is a multi-purpose space where anyone can comfortably read,

 and where various events and lectures are held.

-It also has a book experience exhibition hall and educational programs for children, making it a great place for families to visit.
+It also offers a book experience exhibition hall and educational programs for children, making it a great place for families to visit.

-There are also spaces for a café and relaxation.
+It also has a cafe and a relaxation area.
 (Source: Korea Tourism Organization)

 Source: KBS